 A dependency means the relation between two or more classes in which a change in one may force changes in the other.
 However, it will always create a weaker relationship.
 Dependency indicates that one class depends on another.

-In the following example, Student has a dependency on College
+In the following UML class diagram examples, Student has a dependency on College

 A generalization helps to connect a subclass to its superclass.
 A sub-class is inherited from its superclass.
 Generalization relationship can’t be used to model interface implementation.
 Class diagram allows inheriting from multiple superclasses.